“Where I live”

 “How I live there”

 Snapping turtles spend most of their time in water rather than on land.
-Defensively and otherwise, they are well designed for life on the bottom.
-They have large carapaces (top shells) that protect them from attack from above.
-They have small plastrons (bottom shells), but few predators can or would attack them from below.
+Defensively and otherwise, they are well adapted for life on the lake bottom.
+The large carapace (top shell) protects from an attack from above.
+The smaller plastrons (bottom shell), protects the turtle’s underside, but few predators can or would attack them from below.

-Like other turtles and all other reptiles, snapping turtles need to bask in the sun in order to warm themselves and maintain an optimal internal body temperature.
+Like other turtles, and reptiles more broadly, snapping turtles need to bask in the sun to warm themselves and maintain an optimal internal body temperature.
 However, snapping turtles rarely come out of the water to bask.
 You might see one on a log from time to time, but you are more likely to see one floating at the water’s surface with most of its carapace and snout showing.

 Snapping turtles are most active at dawn and dusk, and this is when they do most of their feeding.
 They are opportunistic omnivores that eat just about anything that presents itself, including fish, frogs, tadpoles, salamanders, insects, aquatic plants, snails, leeches, worms, snakes, bird eggs and nestlings, small mammals, and carrion.
 They grab their food with a quick snapping motion.